If your anxiety around your team’s productivity and workplace efficiency is at an all-time high, you’re not alone.

 Some business leaders have tried to address these concerns with productivity monitoring software.
 These solutions, however, typically only increase the appearance of productivity, pressuring employees to send emails and schedule unnecessary meetings for the sole purpose of looking busy.

-But here’s the thing: Employees are subject to many of the same productivity-sucking traps whether they work in-person or remotely.
-Inefficient meetings with unclear next steps, versioning issues on documentation, and miscommunications won’t resolve by sending employees back to the office.
+Here’s the thing: Employees are subject to many of the same productivity-sucking traps whether they work in person or remotely.
+Sending employees back to the office won’t resolve inefficient meetings with unclear next steps, versioning issues on documentation, and miscommunication.

 If you want to actually increase productivity (not just the appearance of productivity) in the workplace, you need to dig deeper.